Logie Awards of 2022

-The 62nd Annual TV Week Logie Awards ceremony was held on 19 June 2022 at The Star Gold Coast in Queensland and broadcast live on the Nine Network.
+The 62nd Annual TV Week Logie Awards ceremony was held on 19 June 2022 at Gold Coast Convention and Exhibition Centre in Queensland and broadcast live on the Nine Network.
 It is the first ceremony to be held since 2019 due to the COVID-19 pandemic.
 Public voting for the Most Popular Award categories ran from 15 May through to the day of the ceremony.
 The ceremony was criticised for their tribute to Neighbours, which was described as an "insult to the cast and crew" online.

 Winners and nominees

 Nominees were announced on 15 May 2022.